Skip to content

 Switch on your air-con… but do it properly!

-Once your windows are up and the air's cooled off a tad, change back to recirculation – this ensures you're cooling pre-cooled air rather than trying to constantly cool hot air from outside.
+Once your windows are up and the air's cooled off a tad, change back to recirculation.
+This ensures you're cooling pre-cooled air rather than trying to constantly cool hot air from outside.
 It's also better for your fuel economy!
+Once you've reached this point, you should have a nice cool cabin that didn't take forever to chill.

 Remotely cool your car